axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/layout-templates.rst

 ::

 	<script>
-		window.processSteps = ["Create Investment Request", "Approve Investment Request"];
+		// Follow one of these formats to set process steps: window.processSteps = ["Create Investment Request", "Approve Investment Request"];
+		window.processSteps = "Create Investment Request,Approve Investment Request";

+		// If process steps are set in HTML dialog logic or java code, convert it to one of above formats by jstl (following code) or java code
+		// Include this namespace xmlns:fn="http://xmlns.jcp.org/jsp/jstl/functions" to the "html" tag
+		// Use this code if process steps are a java String list window.processSteps = "#{fn:join(data.steps.toArray(), ',')}";
+		// Use this code if process steps are a java String array window.processSteps = "#{fn:join(data.steps, ',')}";

-		window.currentProcessStep = 0;
+		// Current process step could be a number or String: window.currentProcessStep = 0;
+		window.currentProcessStep = #{data.currentProcessStep};
+		window.currentProcessStep = "#{data.currentProcessStep}";
 		window.processChainDirection = "VERTICAL";
 		window.processChainShape = "LINE";
 		window.announcementInvisible = false;